During the American Civil War Era, a young, runaway slave named Nat Clayhorne suddenly finds himself endowed with miraculous abilities.

 This had been the last thing Nat remembered Doc saying before he headed off.
 But, it had been enough to send shivers down Nat’s spine.
 After all, he knew, clear as day, the two men had been talking about him.
 Hours earlier, Nat had thought about dying- even had looked forward to it.
 Yet, there had been something about hearing how he would meet his untimely end that set his mind in a panic.

-Nat desperately yearned of fleeing the woodshed before Cage returned.
+Nat desperately yearned to flee the woodshed before Cage returned.
 But, unfortunately, both of his legs had been mangled and broken due to Cage’s handy work.
 Not only were his legs inoperable, but before his overseer had left to speak with Doc, he also chained Nat to the wall by his neck to be certain that his prisoner would be there upon his return.

 Cage’s ax was less than a few feet away.
 Nat craved that ax.
 He ached to hold it in his hands.
 He longed to use that ax the same way Cage had used it on his beloved Mae.
 But, it sat there.
 Taunting him.
 The ax might as well have been a mile away.
 Nat was overcome with despair.